skillrepos/cc-se/labs.md

 ✅ You've successfully:
 - Created a recurring session task with `/loop 1m ...` and watched it fire twice
 - Managed tasks in natural language and learned the session-scoped lifecycle
-- Created a cloud routine with `/schedule`, listed it, and ran it on demand
+- Saw a cloud routine created, listed, and run on demand (`/schedule` instructor demo)
 - Inspected a run's transcript (and learned green ≠ task success)
 - Learned the three trigger types and the official 3-way scheduling comparison